Phenobarbital (Luminal) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Specialized therapies like art therapy, music therapy, or pet therapy

-Depending on the type of inpatient or outpatient rehab program, where it is located, what kind of amenities it has, and the treatment services that are offered, the cost of a drug and alcohol rehab program can vary greatly.
+Depending on the type of phenobarbital rehab program you choose, where it is located, what kind of amenities it has, and the treatment services that are offered, the cost of the phenobarbital treatment program can vary greatly.
 Fortunately, most addiction treatment facilities accept health insurance, which is likely to cover a portion of the cost.
 Some rehab centers may also accept other forms of payment, such as:

 - Sliding scale payments